united-manufacturing-hub/united-manufacturing-hub/deployment/united-manufacturing-hub/developmentCertificates/README_Kafka.md

  - APPNAME.crt from the issued folder as sslCertificatePem
  - APPNAME_pkc8.key from the private folder as sslKeyPem

-Don't forget to set sslKeyPassword to decrypt the key !
+Don't forget to set sslKeyPassword to decrypt the key or save the key decrypted, using the -nocrypt parameter in openssl pkcs8 !